LucaGhostX/gbcc-android/README.md

+> [!CAUTION]
+> **Disclaimer**: These modifications were made for my own personal use.
+Since this fork was **"vibe-coded"** with AI assistance, I have no precise idea of the actual quality or reliability of the work.
+I take neither credit nor responsibility for the original work or for the modifications made, and they are provided **strictly as-is**.
+Accordingly, **no support will be provided**.

+---

 # [GBCC Android](https://gbcc.github.io)
 This is the android front-end to [GBCC](https://gbcc.github.io), a cross-platform Game Boy and Game Boy Color emulator written in C with a focus